eddietheengineer/VoronDocs/setup/additional/chamber_temperature_exhaust_fan.md

 Restart Klipper with a `FIRMWARE_RESTART`

 With this configuration, the fan will run at 100% anytime the chamber temperature is above 35C.
-This is configurable later.
+The temperature is configurable later.

+_Note: As of Klipper 0.8.0, the fan speed is not dynamically changeable using the temperature\_fan object._

 ## OctoPrint Configuration